 6:237 mukatab woman has son then dies and leaves debt and a sum to be paid of her mukataba, the son must work both off.
 And if he pays the mukataba before the debt is he free?
 Yes, then the debtors go to him for the debt and he has to work it off, this is istiḥsān.

+6:248 abandon qiyas and use istiḥsān.
+If one owner does muktabaa for his share of slave with permission of co-owner, and permitted him to do qabd, so he did qabd of some, but then was unable to finish muktāba so was reutnred into slavery, does the co-owner get any part of the amount that first owner had taken for the mukātaba?
+No. because he had allowed the first owner to take it and made it his.
+So whats the qiyas then.
+Qiyas would be that they split what the muktāba amount was, but abandon qiyas and istiḥsān it seems for an alternate qiyas.

 6:255 woman co-owned and, then one owner dies and leaves 2 sons, what happens if 2 sons and the partner all gift her the money for her mukataba is she free, yes by istiḥsān because if the two inheritors agree to this then she takes with it the status of an inheritor?

+6:259 if man does muktaaba for half the slave, can slave be half in labor for hm.
+No. and If he wants to leave the city can owner prevent him?
+By qiyas yes, but abandon qiyas, and istiḥsān that he cannot prevent him from doing his business.

 6:260 if a man does mukaataba on half the slave, so he’s half free, can he have him serve him every other day and let him work the other days?
 By qiyas yes, but by istiḥsān no must be left alone to work, and if he does give the half then after that he’s made to work for the other half of the value and is free,

 Istiḥsān here is more beloved to us